RenettaNelson/ADS-502---Final-Team-Project/README.md

 The following are the definitions of the attributes included in the dataset:

-instance_id: Identification number to access the song records in the dataset \n
+instance_id: Identification number to access the song records in the dataset

 artist_name: The name of the artist for the corresponding track

 track_name: The name of the track

 popularity: The measure of how popular the track is

 acousticness: An estimate of confidence measure between 0 and 1 of how acoustic a track is
 danceability: A measure of how much the track is fit for dancing using features such as beat strength, stability, and tempo.
 The higher the value, the more dancable the track is.
 duration_ms: The length of the track in milliseconds